 59. If packing without cubes, start packing with shoes and larger items.
 Ideally, you want to place your shoes and heavier items down at the bottom of the case, because this will result in a better-balanced suitcase.
 (Less likely to tip over!)

 60. Fill the gaps with smaller items.
 When you’ve finished with the larger things, like shoes, jackets, jeans, hoodies, and the toiletry bag, fill the gaps with socks, underwear, and t-shirts.

 61. If using a carry-on and suitcase, never pack valuables in your checked suitcase.
 Items packed in your checked luggage could get lost or stolen, and most of the times, airlines don’t cover electronics, valuables, fragile items and jewelry.
 If you have no other choice, purchase separate travel insurance for the contents of your checked bag.

 63. If you’re bringing a knife, follow the TSA rules.
-You can’t put your knife in your carry-on.
+You can’t put knives in your carry-on.
 Instead, you should pack it in your suitcase.

 64. Leave some room for the return items.
 If you’re going on a vacation, your friends, colleagues, and family are already wondering what snacks or souvenirs will they be getting from you.
 So leave some space for your return items, I’d say that an extra two to five pounds is enough.

 65. Make sure to use the straps in your suitcase to tighten your contents.
 I’m amazed at how many people aren’t doing this.
 Especially if they’re not using packing cubes.
 If you tighten them, your clothes won’t be all over the suitcase, and you will have fewer wrinkles, because of lesser movement.